 Banks in Austria – an Overview

-Since Austria is one of wealthiest countries in Euro area, it’s expected that its banking system has been doing incredibly well.
+Since Austria is one of the wealthiest countries in the Euro area, it’s expected that its banking system has been doing incredibly well.

-Let’s look at two specific indicators which would prove how strong Austria’s banking system is.
+Let’s look at two specific indicators that would prove how strong Austria’s banking system is.